 Click one of the blue house icons to purchase a property.
 This will open a window similar to the one in the image below.

 - Under “Usage List” we can see all the types of properties available here.
-These are: Storage, Weapon Workshop, Furniture Workshop and Residence.
-I will explain each type of property in detail later on in the guide, but for now all we need to know is that the arrows to the right of the name are the available levels you can get them to.
-In the example below, Storage can go to level 3, Weapon Workshop can go to level 2, Furniture Workshop can go to level 2 and Residence can only go to level 1.
+In this example, these are Storage and Residence.
+I will explain each type of property in detail later on in the guide, but for now, all we need to know is that the arrows to the right of the name are the available levels you can get them to.
+In the example below, Storage can go to level 4 and Residence can only go to level 1.

 - Under “Detailed Use” we can see what each level will give us.
-We can see that getting the storage to level 1 will give us 3 more storage space, whilst level 3 will give us 8 more storage space.
+We can see that getting the storage to level 1 will give us 3 more storage spaces, whilst level 4 will give us 12 more storage spaces.
 Leveling up a property can only be done after you have purchased it and will cost additional silver.
 It will not cost additional contribution points.
 It will also take time for the property to level up and cannot be used during that time.

-- Finally, under “Control Menu” you can see what it will cost to purchase the property.
-In the example below, it will cost 2 contribution points and I currently have 9 contribution points.
+- Finally, under the “Control Menu”, you can see what it will cost to purchase the property.
+In the example below, it will cost 5 contribution points and I currently have 0 contribution points so I can’t purchase the property.
 Work Time indicates how long it will take before the property can be used and Work Cost is how much in silver it will cost to purchase.
 Money shows how much silver you currently have on your character.

 - It’s important to note that you can only choose one of the different types of property.
-If you choose to invest in a storage property, you cannot use the Weapon Workshop, Furniture Workshop or Residence without changing the property usage.
+If you choose to invest in a storage property, you cannot use the properly as a Residence without changing the property usage.
 This can be done at any time but will cost silver and levels will be lost.

 Below is a list of all of the different types of properties and their uses: